MH4GF/json-schema-to-valibot/docs/technical.md

 ## Project Structure (Monorepo)

-This repository is organized as a monorepo.
+This repository is organized as a monorepo with the following packages:

+### packages/json-schema-to-valibot (CLI Tool)

+The main CLI tool for converting JSON Schema to Valibot schemas.

+### packages/website

+A Next.js-based web application that provides an interactive playground for the JSON Schema to Valibot conversion.

 The root-level package.json manages shared build, test, formatting, and linting tasks across all packages.

-The primary CLI tool is located in `packages/json-schema-to-valibot`.
-Additional packages may be added under the `packages/` directory as the project scales.
+## Shared Development Standards

+- **Type Safety**: Strict TypeScript usage across all packages
+- **Code Quality**: ESLint for linting, Prettier for formatting
+- **Documentation**: JSDoc for functions and components
+- **Testing**: Maintain high test coverage
+- **Git Workflow**: Conventional commits and branch naming

+## CLI Package

-## Overview
+### Overview

 - **CLI (cli.ts)**